Linux Terminal

 Terminals open up in a Frame Editor.
 This means you can use buttons at upper right to split the terminal frame vertically or horizontally.
 The split defaults to the middle of the frame, but the dividing line can be dragged to give more space to one of the new frames and less to the other.
 You can continue splitting to get even more frames in a single browser tab.
 Click the x icon at upper left to close a frame.

-Startup files
+Startup file

 When you click on the “rocket” icon (rocket icon), a hidden file – which is tied to that specific terminal – is created.
 It contains further instructions about how to configure commands that are run when it starts.